Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Understand Common Power Quality Problems

-You need to understand the operating capacity when looking for a generator power line conditioner.
-For example, if you plug in a 1500W device into a power conditioner that can hale 1000W, that won’t function as expected.
-Check what equipment you’re going to plug in before making a purchase to ensure everything runs smoothly.
+You need to understand the operating capacity when looking for a generator power conditioner.
+For example, if you plug in a 1500W device into a power line conditioner that can hale 1000W, that won’t function as expected.
+Check what equipment you’re going to plug in to the power line conditioner before making a purchase to ensure everything runs smoothly.

 Number of Outlets

 You should consider the number of outlets you plan to plug in the power conditioner.
-Knowing this number will let you get a device that matches your demand.
+Knowing this number will let you get a power line conditioner that matches your demand.
 Power line conditioners provide at least ten outlets.

 Check the cord length of your power conditioner if you need the freedom to move around.
-A shorter cord length limits your freedom of movement.
-Moreover, it could expose you and your equipment to unforeseen hazards.
+A shorter cord length limits your freedom of movement of the power line conditioner.
+Moreover, it could expose you and your power line condtioner to unforeseen hazards.

-You need to consider the durability of your device if you plan to take it with you.
+You need to consider the durability of your power line conditioner if you plan to take it with you.
 The right power conditioner should have a metal casing, as this ensures that it can withstand knocks and lumps through general use.
 Read the manufacturer’s description to ensure it matches your needs.

 You’re likely to come across different brands and models of power line conditioners.
-Get a conditioner that comes with a protection indicator to let you know if your electronics are being protected.
+Get a conditioner that comes with a protection indicator to lets you protect your sensitive electronics.